gthvmt/twitch-follows/README.md

 # Disclaimer

-Uses private graphql api. use at your own risk.
+Uses the private graphql api with a token that can probably be tied back to your account. use at your own risk.